jose3g/Learning_CHARME_models_with_DNN/README.md

 # R notebook of the numerical experiments of "Learning CHARME models with DNN"

-In order to use the R notebook, first download the folder called "R notebooks CHARME" included in this repository.
+In order to use this R notebook, first download the folder called "R notebooks CHARME" included in this repository.

 Once the folder is downloaded in your computer, you can see the code by clicking on "DNN-CHARME.nb.html" in that folder.